ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 ## **Step 5 - Run Eucalyptus to characterize the new target**

 Eucalyptus is a tool that supports the characterization of new targets for Bambu, and it is available in the default Bambu installation.
-Run the [characterize_device]() script to launch Eucalyptus:
+Run the [characterize_device](https://github.com/ferrandi/PandA-bambu/blob/main/etc/devices/characterize_device.sh) script to launch Eucalyptus:

 `bash characterize_device.sh --devices xcku060-3ffva1156-VVD`

 Note: this is a long process, since it has to launch multiple logic synthesis and implementation runs.
+You can add the -j option to use multiple cores in parallel.